 B. Rate of addition of the liquid antistrip material, if used.

-C. If using liquid antistrip material product informationState using the liquid antistrip material, and letter of certification.
+C. If using liquid antistrip material submit product information, information on use by other State DOTs using the liquid antistrip material, and a letter of certification.
+If using hydrated lime submit certified test data showing the hydrated lime conforms to AASHTO M 303, Type 1.

 D. Results of the washed gradation test of the individual components of the mix used in determining the combined gradation.